snehabalaji/Rna_Splicing_Demos/index.md

 * **Tissue-Specific**: Splicing can vary depending on the tissue it is performed in, meaning many alternative sequences from the same root DNA.
 Common tissues this occurs in are the brain, testis, heart and liver.
 More information about this feature can be found on this background information page.
 * **Splicing Efficiency**:

-## Setting up a Google Collab Notebook
+## Setting up a Google Colab Notebook

-All of these three technologies are offered for the public to use on GitHub, with the option of running the code on Google Collab, which will be the focus of this page.
-To copy any of the technologies to your own Collab Notebook, go to:
+Some of these tools are offered for the public to use on GitHub, with the option of running the code on Google Colab, which will be the focus of this page.
+To copy any of the tools to your own Colab Notebook, go to:
 ```
 file -> save a copy in drive
 ```